-Comparing the average weight men and women should curl is the best way to determine whether or not curling 40 lb dumbbells is impressive.
-But as with gender, a person’s weight matters too so the curling strength standards below will show how much people at different weights can curl.
+Comparing the average weight men and women should curl is the best way to determine whether or not curling 40 lb dumbbells is impressive.1 But as with gender, a person’s weight matters too so the curling strength standards below will show how much people at different weights can curl.

 In addition, we’ll take a look at how often you should move up in weight and ways to increase your curling weight so you can exceed the 40lb dumbbell curl in the near future!

-Is Curling 40 Pound Dumbbells Good or Impressive?
+Is Curling 40 Pound Dumbbells Impressive?

 This average curl typically involves some form of cheating.
-According to a case study, there are common and incorrect workout methods that people use when curling.1 Things like swinging the arm or contorting to engage muscles that shouldn’t be part of a curl.
+According to a case study, there are common and incorrect workout methods that people use when curling.2 Things like swinging the arm or contorting to engage muscles that shouldn’t be part of a curl.

 Not only does this shoddy form make the 40-pound curl artificially easy, but it risks harming the ligaments.
-Reducing the risk of injury from working out requires a person to perform real, proper dumbbell curls with weight they can control.2
+Reducing the risk of injury from working out requires a person to perform real, proper dumbbell curls with weight they can control.3

 In this case, being able to control 40 lb dumbbells well enough to complete full sets of 40 with good form is an impressive, intermediate-term curling goal men should pursue.
 Almost no untrained men will be able to curl a 40 lb dumbbell for multiple reps right away.
 With few exceptions, being able to curl a good, short set of 40 takes months of steady work.